 Forest Hills covers approximately 9.5 square miles, and in 1990 had a population of over 4000 residents, Bordered by Harding place on the north and Old Hickory blvd on the south, Forest Hills is the southern extreme of Davidson county.
-The eastern border of Forset Hills is Granny White Pike, and the western border is Hillsboro pike.
+The eastern border of Forest Hills is Granny White Pike, and the western border is Hillsboro pike.

 Most of the homes in Forest Hills were built in the 1950’s through the 1970’s, however sometimes older homes are torn down to rebuilt a much larger and modern home in its place.
 The topography of Forest Hills is fairly sloped and wooded, so privacy is usually abundant.

-Forest hills homes usually have good resale value due to is close proximately to downtown Nashville and the Nashville airport.
+Forest hills homes usually have good resale value due to is close to downtown Nashville and the Nashville airport.
 Homes in Forest Hills usually range from $400,000 to well over $1,000,000 in price and from 2000 square ft ranches to modern homes over 10,000 square ft.
 Many people who consider buying a Forest Hills home also consider Green Hills homes and sometime Oak Hills homes.

 To search for homes for sale in Forest Hills, click here.

 Sorry, but we couldn't find any results in the MLS that match the specified search criteria.